It is used to help control certain kinds of seizures.

 What are some side effects that I need to call my doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+Shortness of breath, a big weight gain, or swelling in the arms or legs.
+Any unexplained bruising or bleeding.
+Very bad muscle pain or weakness.
+Change in balance.
 Trouble walking.
-Feeling confused.
-Slurred speech.
-Swollen or sore gums.
-Very bad muscle pain.
-Trouble controlling body movements, twitching, change in balance, trouble swallowing or speaking.
+Shakiness.
+Change in eyesight.
+Not able to control eye movements.
 If seizures are worse or not the same after starting this drug.
-A burning, numbness, or tingling feeling that is not normal.
-Not able to control eye movements.
-Shakiness.
+Like other drugs that may be used for seizures, this drug may rarely raise the risk of suicidal thoughts or actions.
+The risk may be higher in people who have had suicidal thoughts or actions in the past.
+Call the doctor right away about any new or worse signs like depression; feeling nervous, restless, or grouchy; panic attacks; or other changes in mood or behavior.
+Call the doctor right away if any suicidal thoughts or actions occur.
 A very bad and sometimes deadly effect has happened in people taking drugs for seizures like this drug.
 Call your doctor right away if you have swollen glands; fever; rash; chest pain; unable to pass urine or change in the amount of urine passed; or signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
-Rarely, certain blood problems have happened with this drug.
-This can lead to bleeding problems or infections.
-Sometimes, these have been deadly.
-Tell your doctor right away if you have signs of infection like fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or a wound that will not heal.
-Tell your doctor right away if you have any unexplained bruising or bleeding, or if you feel very tired or weak.
+Low white blood cell counts have happened with this drug.
+This may lead to a higher chance of getting an infection.
+Call your doctor right away if you have signs of infection like fever, chills, or sore throat.

 What are some other side effects of this drug?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
-Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: Dizziness.
-Feeling sleepy.
+Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: Feeling dizzy, sleepy, tired, or weak.
 Headache.
-Feeling nervous and excitable.
-Trouble sleeping.
-Constipation.
 Upset stomach or throwing up.
-Change in taste.
+Flu-like signs.
+Nose or throat irritation.
+Not hungry.
 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-332-1088.
 You may also report side effects at https://www.fda.gov/medwatch.

 How is this drug best taken?